gidven/saxo-openapi-guide/docs/support.md

 ## Step 2: Use the Search & Check the FAQ

 The search tool at the top of this window is a quick and powerful way to **scan every bit of information** on this website.
 Make sure to use different combinations of keywords if you are not able to find the information you are looking for and [check the FAQ](basics/faq/index.md) to see if your specific question has come up before.
-FAQ articles are added progessively for every (unique) OpenAPI question.
+FAQ articles are added progressively for every question received by OpenAPI support.

 ## Step 3: Email OpenAPI Support

-If all of the above did not help you find an answer, the support would be glad to receive a message on [openapisupport@saxobank.com](mailto:openapisupport@saxobank.com).
+If all of the above did not help you find an answer, the support team would be glad to receive a message on [openapisupport@saxobank.com](mailto:openapisupport@saxobank.com).
 Please bear in mind you can **help us help you** by including *as many details as possible* in your inquiry.
 The OpenAPI receives millions of requests every day, so it is virtually impossible to even begin to provide support if all we have is an email address and a message such as "it doesn't work".

 Here's how to **request support like a pro**:

 1. Include **a clear description** of the issue/bug/problem/obstacle that you are facing along the lines of:
-> "I am trying to achieve [ X ] so I sent a request to the OpenAPI like [ Y ] and I expected to receive [ Z ] but instead I got [ A ]."
+> "I am trying to achieve [ *business requirement* ] so I sent a request to the OpenAPI such as this [ *request example* ] and I expected to receive [ *desired outcome* ] but instead I got [ *unexpected behavior* ]."
 2. Add the **details of the request** that results in the error.
 If you followed [Step 1](#step-1-basic-diagnosis), you will have this at hand already.
 Make sure to include:
     - The URL (including parameters), request method, and (if applicable) the request body
     - Any headers or cookies that are sent with the request